 Of all the existentially inconsequential events in our communal life (this excludes weddings, religious rituals, academic and sports and music and Scouting accomplishments, even vacations), this is my personal highlight.

-This is way back when, and Mom’s “bargain radar” picks up that the local donut shop has a deal on day-old donuts.
+Part 1: In the beginning… This is way back when, and Mom’s “bargain radar” picks up that the local donut shop has a deal on day-old donuts.
 Our town has only one donut shop, and donuts are not on any health advisory “avoid at all cost” warnings.
 Donuts are a nickel each, sixty cents a dozen, twenty cents day-old.
 Mom calls to get on the list.

 It’s a year later before she is called, she has almost forgotten, and, when she is asked, “How many would you like?” she responds, “I’ll take all you have.”
 Imagine our celebration when she returns home with the station wagon bulging with FORTY-EIGHT DOZEN!
 That comes out to five-hundred and seventy-six, comfort in every one!